Production of Avengers: Doomsday and Avengers: Secret Wars: Filming

 Production for the two films is based at Pinewood Studios in Buckinghamshire, England.
 Some "pre-photography" filming for Doomsday occurred in April 2025, including the filming of the Thunderbolts* post-credits scene with the New Avengers cast.
 The Russos filmed the scene accompanied by Thunderbolts* director Jake Schreier.
-The Russos also directed the mid-credits scene of First Steps during production on Doomsday.
+The Russos also directed the mid-credits scene of First Steps and the new scenes featured in Endgame: Encore during production on Doomsday.
 Principal photography for Doomsday began on April 28, under the working title Apple Pie 1.
 Production was originally expected to begin in early 2024, but this was delayed due to Majors's firing and the films' creative shifts.
 Cinematographer Newton Thomas Sigel reteamed with the Russo brothers after working on Citadel and their film Cherry (2021).
-By the end of May, location filming was taking place in Bahrain.
+Due to the creative shifts, filming began without a finished script.
+The Russos suggested that they were not concerned about this since they usually change the scripts for their films during rehearsals with the actors.

+By the end of May 2025, location filming was taking place in Bahrain.
 Four days of filming were set to occur at Windsor Great Park in mid-to-late June, where sets for a spaceship and a 1960s-style bungalow were built.
-The latter was referred to as the "Luke Cage house".
-An additional day of filming will occur at Windsor Great Park in August, with a set being built that was referred to as "Annie Reynolds's house".
+The latter was referred to as the "Luke Cage house"; "Luke Cage" was the codename used for Evans in the script and by the production team to help keep his return for the film a secret.
+An additional day of filming was set to occur at Windsor Great Park in August, with a set being built that was referred to as "Annie Reynolds's house".
 By late July, the cast of First Steps had finished filming half of their scenes, and Romijn had filmed some scenes.
 She was unsure if she would have to film more because the script was still being written.
 Pascal and Cumming finished filming their scenes by early August.
 Cumming said his schedule for the series The Traitors (2023–present) meant he was not available when some of his Doomsday scenes were being shot, so all of his scenes were shot together using green screens and other techniques, alongside some "little scenes" where he acted with other people.
 Wright also confirmed she wrapped filming in late August.
 After he was injured on set, Tatum had to rely on his stunt double for action sequences.
+Filming also took place at Shinfield Studios in Berkshire, England.
 Filming for Doomsday wrapped on September 19.

-Principal photography for Secret Wars is scheduled to begin in mid-2026, around a year after filming for Doomsday is completed, and last for approximately six months.
+Principal photography for Secret Wars is scheduled to begin in late 2026, around a year after filming for Doomsday was completed, and last for approximately six months.
+At the end of July 2026, Anthony Russo said filming would begin "soon".
+Moss-Bachrach was expected to begin filming in August 2026, after his run starring in the Broadway play Dog Day Afternoon (2026).